pfig/coruscate/content/post/a-woman-from-arizona/index.md

 options="700x" >}}

-This EP been haunting me for 1 year - I wanted to write some stories to go with the music.
+This EP has been haunting me for 1 year - I wanted to write some stories to go with the music.
 I didn't want to go near those memories, though.
 In the end, the music is more important.